Samuel Shackford Otis: Winnetka Planning Commission and World War I Memorial

 Since World War I, the war memorial's curators have added bronze plaques to honor soldiers killed during World War II, the Vietnam War, and the Korean War.
-In recent years, the memorial experienced deterioration from water ingress and freeze-thaw cycles.
+The memorial experienced deterioration from water ingress and freeze-thaw cycles.
 Addressing these issues, Robin Whitehurst of the firm Bailey Edward conducted restoration work to restore the memorial back to its original appearance.
 The Winnetka Landmark Preservation Commission awarded Robin Whitehurst a preservation award in 2009 to recognize his restoration.

 Patenting innovations

 Otis held patents issued by the U.S. Patent and Trademark Office (USPTO) for cabinet construction and a knife rack and edger.
 In 1960, the USPTO published his patent for an automatic checking machine.
 As of 2014, 26 patents published since then have referenced Otis' patent, including multiple innovations in self checkout.

 Military service and civic service

 After the U.S. entered World War I, Otis enlisted with the U.S. Naval Reserve at Naval Station Great Lakes.
 Training until October, he received a commission of ensign and a detachment to the submarine chasers group.
 Otis worked as a judge advocate general (JAG) officer during this period.
 He later served as the assistant navigator aboard the U.S.S.
 Hannibal, a warship converted from a private steamer.
 During his eight-year military career, Otis also served aboard the U.S.S.
 Parker, an Aylwin class destroyer, and the U.S.S.
 Castine, a gunboat.